lucacitta/Django-GlobalPlaces/README.md

 - Python >= 3.8 *
 - Django Rest Framework >=  3.13 *
 	- This requirement is only necessary if you are using the provided REST endpoints.
+- django-filter >= 23.0 *
+	- This requirement is only necessary if you are using the provided REST endpoints.

 (*) Not tested with earlier versions.